-VVSG Volume II Testing Requirement- Section 2 Section Section 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 2.11 2.12 2.13 and procedures to be employed by the jurisdiction to diagnose the occurrence of a denial of service attack, to use an alternate method of voting, to determine when it is appropriate to resume voting over the network, and to consolidate votes cast using the alternate method V. A detailed description of all activities to be performed in setting up the system for operation that are mandatory to ensure effective system security, including testing of security before an election and Accept vi.
-A detailed description of all activities that should be prohibited during system setup and during the timeframe for voting operations, including both the hours when polls are open and when polls are closed.
-Accept 2.6.6 Other Elements of an Effective Security Program The vendor shall provide a detailed description of additional procedures required for use by the purchasing jurisdiction including: Accept a.
-Administrative and management controls for the voting system and election management, including access controls Accept b.
-Internal security procedures, including operating procedures for maintaining the security of the software for each system function and operating mode Accept C. Adherence to, and enforcement of, operational procedures (e.g., effective password management) Accept d.
+VVSG Volume II Testing Requirement- Section 2 Section Section Section Section Section Section Section Section Section Section Section Section attack, to use an alternate method of voting, to 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 2.11 2.12 2.13 determine when it is appropriate to resume voting over the network, and to consolidate votes cast using the alternate method 4 V. A detailed description of all activities to be Accept performed in setting up the system for operation that are mandatory to ensure effective system security, including testing of security before an election and vi.
+A detailed description of all activities that should Accept be prohibited during system setup and during the timeframe for voting operations, including both the hours when polls are open and when polls are 0.00 closed.
+2.6.6 Other Elements of an Effective Security Program The vendor shall provide a detailed description of Accept additional procedures required for use by the purchasing jurisdiction including: a.
+Administrative and management controls for the Accept voting system and election management, including access controls Account b.
+Internal security procedures, including operating procedures for maintaining the security of the Accept software for each system function and operating mode C. Adherence to, and enforcement of, operational Accept procedures (e.g., effective password management) d.
 Physical facilities and arrangements Accept e.
-Organizational responsibilities and personnel screening.
-Accept 2.7 System Test and Verification Specification The vendor shall provide test and verification specifications for: a.
+Organizational responsibilities and personnel Accept 2.7 screening.
+2.7 System Test and Verification Specification The vender shall provide test and verification The vendor shall provide test and verification specifications for: a.
 Development test specifications Accept b.
 National certification test specifications.
-Accept 2.7.1 Development Test Specifications The vendor shall describe the plans, procedures, and data used during software development and system integration to verify system logic correctness, data quality, and security.
-This description shall include: Accept a.
-Test identification and design, including: Accept i.
-Test structure Accept ii.
-Test sequence or progression ~ Accept 0.5.5 0.55 0.48 ^
+Accept 2.7.1 Development Test Specifications • The vendor shall describe the plans, procedures, Accept and data used during software development and system integration to verify system logic 1 correctness, data quality, and security.
+This 1 description shall include: Test identification and design, including: Accept a.
+Test identification and design, including: Accept ii.
+Test sequence or progression Accept iii.
+Test conditions Accept b.
+Standard test procedures, including any Accept assumptions or constraints 1 accampation of contentation l 1 i .
+1 i .
+1 l i . l 1 1